Visit Beppu, the Onsen Capital 別府

 What to see and do in Beppu?

-A popular destination among the Japanese since its founding in 1924.
 With thousands of hot springs, Beppu welcomes visitors throughout the year who come to relax in the volcanic waters.
 Discover this city on the southern island of Kyushu, easily reachable from Fukuoka.

 THE EXCEPTIONAL HOT SOURCES OF THE "EIGHT HELLS OF BEPPU"

 Beppu is a city on the east coast of Kysuhu, two hours by train from Fukuoka, or six hours from Tokyo.
 This coastal town is primarily known for its spectacular hot springs.
-The sea air, lightly perfumed with the sulfur of the hot springs, pleasantly refreshes the visitors who set off to assault the Eight Hells of Beppu.
+The sea air, lightly perfumed with the sulfur of the hot springs, pleasantly refreshes the visitors who set off to the Eight Hells of Beppu.

 It is a walking route winding between different open-air basins loaded with volcanic water from which thick smoke escapes.
 Fortunately, this infernal heat allows other activities to be carried out, including cooking eggs, which are dipped directly into the pools and which come out with a slight meaty taste ...